soskek/variational_dropout_sparsifies_dnn/README.md

 # Requirements

-A few requirements obey those of Chainer v2.
+Requirements of this code obey those of Chainer v2.
+Additionally, this requires [scipy](https://www.scipy.org/) for sparse matrix computation on CPU.

 Note Chainer are planning the v2.0.0 release on May 16.
-Until the day, you can install Chainer v2 by following
+Until the day, you can install Chainer v2 beta by following
 ```
 pip install chainer --pre
 ```